 As you can see, the role of the CISO carries enormous responsibility, and with cyber risk now firmly a boardroom issue, the CISO must also communicate information about the organization’s security posture to executive stakeholders clearly and directly, and couched in terms they will understand.
 This includes risks from new business partnerships and vendor relationships, new technologies, and the company’s financial exposure to cyber risk.

 The CIO & CISO Relationship

 Both the CIO and the CISO are there to protect and manage assets and information, but from two different viewpoints—and that’s a good thing.
-For example, today, the CIO’s function is to ensure systems and information available and accessible to whomever needs it—and the CISO’s function is to ensure proper controls are in place so that only those who actually need access to information are able, and the information stays where it is supposed to be.
+For example, the CIO’s function is to ensure systems and information are available and accessible to whomever needs them.
+Meanwhile, the CISO’s function is to ensure proper policies, controls, and insights are in place so that the security teams can discover and counter the daily threats the organization faces.

 Security cannot exist in a vacuum—thus, a company with a solid risk and security plan cannot rest entirely on the CIO or the CISO’s shoulders.
-Both sides should focus on understanding the other’s perspectives and priorities and in order to help the business accomplish its goals in terms of organizational security.
-If this happens, everyone wins.
+Both sides must understand the other’s perspectives and priorities, leverage integrated cyber risk management solutions to guide and harmonize decision making, and report effectively to the board.
+When this happens, everyone wins.